 Inflammation: Excessive inflammation also causes fatigue.
 We can reduce inflammation by going into a race with a ‘healthy’ inflammation response.
 Consuming omega-3’s and other natural anti-inflammatories daily helps decrease inflammation during races.
 I recommend flax oil and Tissue Rejuvenator daily.
 High daily antioxidant levels as well as during a race reduces muscle damage and fatigue.
 Incorporate goji berries, wheatgrass, fresh juices and lots of fruits and veggies for high levels of natural antioxidants.

-Pre-Race: I rest 7-21 days before a race, depending on the specific race.
-You can rarely rest too much.
-But you can run too much before a race.
-As I taper for a race I also modify make sure I’m eating plenty of alkalizing foods including fruits and veggies.
+Pre-Race: I taper/rest 7-21 days before a race, depending on the specific race.
+You can rarely rest too much but you can train too much before a race.
+As I taper for a race, I also make sure I’m eating plenty of alkalizing foods including fruits and veggies.
 I make sure to have sufficient electrolytes in my body by consuming Endurolytes for a few days before a race.

-Race: I mostly race 50 and 100 mile races.
-The morning of the race, I eat very little.
+Race: The morning of the race, I eat very little.
 People are surprised to hear I eat a banana or two and that’s it before a 50 mile race.
 I don’t want my digestive system taxed during the race.
 If prepared properly, my body should have plenty of stored glycogen already.
 Please be advised, I am pushing myself harder than the average runner and therefore am very picky.
 Also, do not try any new food right before a race.